 - Limit the number of pre-approved credit card offers that you receive by removing your name from the marketing lists of the three credit reporting bureaus.
 You can remove your name from all three by visiting www.optoutprescreen.com or by calling 1-888-5OPTOUT (1-888-567-8688).
 You can also contact two of the agencies individually at the addresses listed below :

-- Store check carbons, new checks and account statements in a safe place.
-You may also consider enrolling in eStatements, the safe, convenient way to receive your credit union statements electronically.
+- Store checks and account statements in a safe place.
+You may also consider enrolling in eStatements, the safe, convenient way to access your credit union statements electronically.

 - Don’t respond to suspicious phone inquiries such as those asking for account information to “verify a statement” or “award a prize.”